Document Type

 Included in

-Courts Commons, Human Rights Law Commons, International Law Commons, Jurisdiction Commons, Military, War and Peace Commons
+Courts Commons, Human Rights Law Commons, International Law Commons, Jurisdiction Commons, Military, War, and Peace Commons

-Available at: http://scholarship.law.duke.edu/faculty_scholarship/2844
+Available at: https://scholarship.law.duke.edu/faculty_scholarship/2844